Saverio11/pythonArray-simplified/README.md

 # ArrayPack

-With this project we wanted to create a simple way to manage arrays objects.
+With this project we wanted to create a simple way to manipulate arrays objects.
 In order to have the maximum number of array-like object, we had to organise modules in a package named arrayPack.

 ## Getting Started